Codzitos de Pollo (Yucatecan Rolled Chicken Tacos in Tomato Sauce)

 About this recipe

 Codzitos are rolled and fried tacos typical of Yucatán, filled with shredded chicken and bathed in a tomato sauce cooked with habanero chile.
-The name comes from the Maya 'codz' (to roll) and they are a Yucatecan version of the flautas and taquitos of central Mexico, but with the characteristic peninsular flavour palette: mild tomato sauce with habanero heat and fresh sour cream.
+The name comes from the Maya 'codz' (to roll) and they are a Yucatecan version of the flautas and taquitos of central Mexico, but with the characteristic peninsular flavor palette: mild tomato sauce with habanero heat and fresh sour cream.
 They are served topped with shredded lettuce, cotija cheese and cream, creating a contrast between hot and cold.

 History & Origin